Our past and our future…

 The Maryland School for the Blind has come a long way since 1853!
 We are extremely proud of our history and we hope you will join us in celebrating these significant milestones!

-1853 The Maryland Institution for the Education of the Blind incorporated as a private, state-aided school.
+1853 The Maryland Institution for the Education of the Blind is incorporated as a private, state-aided school.

-1864 Frederick Douglas Morrison began his 40-year career as Superintendent.
+1864 Frederick Douglas Morrison begins his 40-year career as Superintendent.

-1885 The School’s name changed to The Maryland School for the Blind.
+1885 The School’s name is changed to The Maryland School for the Blind.

-1887 Superintendent Morrison was a founder of the American Association of Workers for the Blind.
+1887 Superintendent Morrison is a founder of the American Association of Workers for the Blind.

-1906 John Francis Bledsoe became Superintendent and served for 36 years.
+1906 John Francis Bledsoe becomes Superintendent and served for 36 years.

-1907 The School moved to its present location on Taylor Avenue in Parkville.
+1907 The School moves to its present location on Taylor Avenue in Parkville.

-1909 Newcomer Hall and four cottages were built, beginning the first cottage system for instruction of the blind.
+1909 Newcomer Hall and four cottages are built, beginning the first cottage system for the instruction of the blind.

-1924 Students began attending City College and Eastern High Schools, a first in the country.
+1924 MSB students begin attending City College and Eastern High Schools, a first in the country.

 1952 First deaf-blind student accepted and Boy Scout Troop 710 formed.